capsule-console/capsule.d/docs/extensions.md

 area indicated with the _pxgfx.init_ extension call will not actually result in any visual updates.
 The _pxgfx.flip_ extension _must_ be called in order to update the image that is actually being displayed.

+### pxgfx.ask_res

+Query the host console and get a preferred display resolution.

+The preferred resolution is stored as two signed 32-bit words at the memory address indicated by the source register, first width and then height.

+If the supplied address is not valid, e.g. if it is out of bounds or not word-aligned, then an exception will occur.

+For the best cross-platform support, programs should ideally either display at the preferred resolution or display at a smaller resolution that can be scaled up by an integer amount to fill the preferred resolution.